xaylax/xaylax/README.md

 ### Hello fellow Githubber! 😊
 Welcome to my little corner of the internet where I work on bettering my craft! 🔨

-I'm looking for Summer 2021 coops in **fullstack engineering, backend engineering, machine/deep learning or cyber-security** 🌞🤖

 - Quote of the week: 💡

    >“We are just an advanced breed of monkeys on a minor planet of a very average star.
 But we can understand the Universe.
 That makes us something very special”